zeroc-ice/ice-demos/php/Chat/README.md

    slice2php -I. -I<slice dir of Ice installation> *.ice
    ```

-3) Configure your PHP-enabled web server to serve the directoy where this
+3) Configure your PHP-enabled web server to serve the directory where this
    file exists.

 4) Start a Web browser and open the index.html page to begin using the demo.